A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Airport selfie with Leslie Roark Scott the day after Holy Smokes

 It was such a thrill to see Leslie again and enjoy her tasty cooking at Holy Smokes 2023.
-For sure she’s bringing back the best in 2024, along with many other talented chefs and pit masters!
+For sure, she’ll bring back the best, along with many other talented chefs and pit masters!

 Something for Everyone

-For those few of you not keen on the ‘cue, Holy Smokes offers plenty of seafood, vegetables, savory plates, and sweets to keep your tastebuds tingling.
+For those not keen on the ‘cue, Holy Smokes offers savory seafood, fresh vegetables, small plates, and sweets to keep your taste buds tingling.

 A red and yellow, laminated VIP pass for admission to Holy Smokes BBQ Festival in Charleston, SC, photo ©Kate Dana

-Plus, the atmosphere will encourage a continual sampling of great tastes amid notable live music, swilling of signature cocktails and beverages served by friendly bartenders, and smoke-scented sighs beside a scenic view of the expansive Cooper River.
+The sampling of great tastes and notable live music will encourage you to stick around, enjoy signature cocktails served by friendly bartenders, and release happy sighs beside a scenic view of the expansive Cooper River.

 An oversized cast iron frying pan rests on a dock near the Cooper River during Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana